Graduate student clinicians provide a range of intervention services including:

 Pivotal Response Treatment (PRT) uses behavioral strategies to target core areas of intervention in ASD, such as motivation, to produce widespread improvement in communication, social interaction, and behavior.
 Intervention services are provided through a parent education model, in which the parent is considered to be one of the primary agents for intervention.
 The primary goal is to provide parents with an empirically validated approach that can be used throughout the day.
 PRT techniques are used for language, communication, socialization and behavior problems.
 These techniques can be implemented at home, at school and in the community - wherever the child goes.
 PRT typically consists of an initially intensive period of intervention (usually approximately 25 hours, across several weeks), followed by booster or maintenance sessions.

 The Stress and Anger Management Program (STAMP) is designed for preschool and early elementary aged children with ASD who have emotion regulation difficulties.
-STAMP provides an evidence-base rationale for understanding emotional reactivity and regulation difficulties in ASD.
-This program run over the course of nine sessions of games and activities that are developmentally appropriate.
+STAMP provides an evidence-based rationale for understanding emotional reactivity and regulation difficulties in ASD.
+This program consists of nine sessions of games and activities that are developmentally appropriate.
 Treatment components include effective education, cognitive restructuring, and the emotional toolbox, which are used as a practical set of strategies that work together to help children manage their moods by decreasing negative feelings and increasing positive feelings in daily life.